tausif101/foodRestaurant/README.md

 - React: Frontend framework for building user interfaces.
 - JavaScript: Backend server scripting language.
 - useState and useEffect Hooks: Utilized for managing state and side effects in React components.
 - Styled Components: Used for styling the website components.
+The website is also responsive to different screen sizes.

 ## Installation